Arkansas Hourly Paycheck Calculator

 What do Reddit users commonly discuss about Arkansas paycheck estimates?

 “My AR take-home seems low—did I set W-4/AR4EC correctly?”
-“Overtime vs. second job—what nets more?”
+“Overtime vs. second job — what nets more?”
 “Best pretax mix to raise net?”
-“Flat supplemental vs. aggregate for bonuses?”
+“Flat supplemental vs. aggregate method for bonuses?”
 “Semimonthly vs. biweekly differences?”

 What do people ask on Quora regarding Arkansas hourly pay calculators?